Freedeck/Susdeck/README.md

 # Susdeck

 Susdeck is love.
 Susdeck is life.
 Susdeck is not a Stream Deck.
+*This version does not have macro functions.*
 Susdeck is a macro pad meant to model a Stream Deck with macro capabilities.
 So far, Susdeck only officially supports iOS devices (for the standalone web app)